French, Malians retake Timbuktu, rebels torch library

 Provoking international outrage, the Muslim militants - who follow a more radical Salafist brand of Islam - destroyed dozens of ancient shrines in Timbuktu sacred to Sufi Muslims, condemning them as idolatrous and un-Islamic.

-They also imposed a strict form of Islamic law, or sharia, authorizing the stoning of adulterers and amputations for thieves, while forcing women to go veiled.
+They also imposed a strict form of Islamic law, or sharia, authorising the stoning of adulterers and amputations for thieves, while forcing women to go veiled.

 On Sunday, many women among the thousands of Gao residents who came out to celebrate the rebels' expulsion made a point of going unveiled.
 Other residents smoked cigarettes and played music to flout the bans previously imposed by the rebels.